theslyone/briza-payment-gateway/README.md

 ## Overview

 This project provides an easy way to integrate Briza's payment processing without the need to worry about PCI compliance.
-Briza enforces a high level of data security by ensuring all sensitive payment information are redacted and securely proxied to
+Briza enforces a high level of data security by ensuring all sensitive payment information are redacted and securely proxied to third party payment processors.

 ## Getting Started